geonetwork/doc/source/administrator-guide/managing-users-and-groups/authentication-mode.rst

 #.
 On the summary page, get the Application (client) ID
 #.
 On the summary page, choose "Endpoints" (at the top) and get the JSON text from the "OpenID Connect metadata document" Endpoints

-Setup users and groups;
+Setup users and groups:

 #.
 In Azure AD, go to groups
 #.
 Add new Groups - "geonetworkAdmin", "geonetworkReviewer", etc...
 Record the name and the group's **Object ID**
 #.
 Edit a User, and choose Groups, and add them to appropriate group.

-Your environment variables will looks like this;
+Your environment variables will looks like this:

 .. code-block:: properties